omarnahdi/Edible-Mushrooms-ML-project/README.md

 🌐 How to Contribute:

-1.Fork the repository
+1. Fork the repository

-2.Make your improvements or add features
+2. Make your improvements or add features

 Submit a pull request
 Let's cultivate knowledge together!
 Feel free to explore the code, contribute, and join the conversation.